 - Inspect the hoses of the air intake system for leaks.
 Pay special attention to the ends, and feel along any hidden spots for wear or damage.

 - Check the air filter.
 Replace it if it’s clogged or dirty.

 - Test if your MAF sensor is operating.
 Let your car sit overnight, then start it and carefully disconnect the electrical harness.
 The engine should shut off.
 If it doesn’t, your MAF sensor is faulty.

 - Remove the MAF sensor and visually inspect it for dirt or corrosion.
-If you see any, clean it with a spray-on MAF sensor cleaner then carefully re-install it, ensuring all connections are secure.
+If you see any, clean it with a spray-on MAF sensor cleaner, carefully re-install it, and ensure all connections are secure.

 - Use a digital multimeter to test the wiring around the MAF circuit.
 Replace any that don’t read the correct voltage stated in your vehicle’s manual.

 Common mistakes to avoid while diagnosing the P0102 code

 Many people assume the MAF sensor has failed without taking the time to inspect it for build-up and corrosion.
 Even if you’ve identified the sensor as the problem, it may simply need to be cleaned, not replaced.

 If you do need to replace your MAF sensor, make sure you use an original equipment (OEM) component.
 Aftermarket products may not be compatible with your system, which can lead to further problems.